Birrellc/Navigating-Newcastle/README.md

 - [Pexels](https://https://www.pexels.com/) - Stock image resource.
 - [Tinypng](http://https://tinypng.com/) - Website used to compress my images to allow for faster loading times.
 - [Font Awesome](https://fontawesome.com/) - Used to provide small icons for the website. eg. Testimonial quotes section.
-- [Stack Overflow](https://fonts.google.com/) - Resource which provided the 3 fonts: Anton, Arvo & Montserrat for the website.
+- [Stack Overflow](https://stackoverflow.com/) - Resource for solving problems.
 - [Responsivley App](https://responsively.app/) - Used to test responsive web apps.
 - [Real Favicon Generator](https://realfavicongenerator.net/) - Used to create my favicon image and also test to see if it was working.
 - [Spell Checker for Chrome](https://chrome.google.com/webstore/detail/spell-checker-for-chrome/jfpdnkkdgghlpdgldicfgnnnkhdfhocg?hl=en) - Used to spell check my **README.md** & **testing.md**.